weizmanroy/PlasikitFinal/README.md

  - Request 3D printed items and access educational content.
  - Track personal progress and earning points.

+Registration:

+During registration, users can choose to sign up as either a Student or a Teacher.
+To create a Teacher account, the system password 828282 is required.

 Operating the Plastikit Machine
 -------------------------------